 Enables the participants to acquire a deeper knowledge of the important provisions of CIPAA and understand the necessary requirements of the adjudication process.

 Fundamentals of Construction Law

 Introduces the participants to the Malaysian Legal System and provides the basic knowledge of construction law, which includes basic concepts of the law of Contract, Tort and Evidence.

 The Construction Process

 Introduces the participants to the basic knowledge of the construction process in particular procurement, processes and contractual arrangements.

 Enables the participants to acquire the skills necessary to write an adjudication decision in accordance with the provisions in CIPAA.

 Who should attend?

 Those who aspire to become Adjudicators or those who simply want to acquire detailed knowledge and understanding of the provisions of CIPAA.

-Construction lawyers or in house counsel, engineers, architects, quantity surveyors, contractors and all those who are involved in the construction industry will find the programme useful.
+Construction lawyers or in-house counsels, engineers, architects, quantity surveyors, contractors and those who are involved in the construction industry will find the programme useful.